 It happened in 1859 and took 18 hours to reach earth (it usually takes 3 or 4 days).
 Back then we had no electrical grid.
 Then it happened again in 1989.
 The entire province of Quebec, Ontario went dark in an elapsed time of 90 seconds.
 The storm lasted for about 26 hours and the blackout came very close to extending into the United States.

-Our electrical power grid is very complex and intricately connected.
+Our electrical power grid is very complex, intricately connected, and fragile.
 A large CME could literally melt the transformer hubs and the damage could take 4 to 10 years to fix because these units are huge, complex to make, difficult to transport—and made in China.

-A lightning storm, an earthquake, tornado, hurricane or other natural disaster can put the whole neighborhood or an entire city in the dark.
+A lightning storm, an earthquake, tornado, hurricane or other natural disaster can put the whole neighborhood or an entire city or country in the dark.

 Our power grid is made up of just three systems.
 A significant weather event could cause the "web" of our grid to fail, taking out the electricity of 1/3 of the country.
 This actually happened in 2003 when 50 million people were left without power.